Edward Snowden: Asylum applications

 In a July 12 meeting at Sheremetyevo Airport with representatives of human rights organizations and lawyers, organized in part by the Russian government, Snowden said he was accepting all offers of asylum that he had already received or would receive.
-He added that Venezuela's grant of asylum formalized his asylee status, removing any basis for state interference with his right to asylum.
+He added that Venezuela's grant of asylum formalized his legal status as an asylum-seeker, removing any basis for state interference with his right to asylum.
 He also said he would request asylum in Russia until he resolved his travel problems.
-Slovenian correspondent Polonca Frelih, the only journalist, who presented at the July 12 meeting with Snowden, reported that he “looked like someone without daylight for long time but strong enough psychologically” while expressing worries about his medical condition.
+Slovenian correspondent Polonca Frelih, the only journalist, who presented at the July 12 meeting with Snowden and photographed him, reported that he "looked like someone without daylight for long time but strong enough psychologically" while expressing worries about his medical condition.
 Russian Federal Migration Service officials confirmed on July 16 that Snowden had submitted an application for temporary asylum.
 On July 24, Kucherena said his client wanted to find work in Russia, travel and create a life for himself, and had already begun learning Russian.

 Amid media reports in early July 2013 attributed to U.S. administration sources that Obama's one-on-one meeting with Putin, ahead of a G20 meeting in St Petersburg scheduled for September, was in doubt due to Snowden's protracted sojourn in Russia, top U.S. officials repeatedly made it clear to Moscow that Snowden should immediately be returned to the United States to face charges for the unauthorized leaking of classified information.
 His Russian lawyer said Snowden needed asylum because he faced persecution by the U.S. government and feared "that he could be subjected to torture and capital punishment."

 On April 16, 2020, CNN reported that Edward Snowden had requested a three-year extension of his Russian residency permit.

 In October 2020, Snowden was granted permanent residency in Russia.
 His lawyer said that granting an unlimited residence permit became possible after changes in the migration legislation of the Russian Federation in 2019.

 On September 26, 2022, Putin granted Snowden Russian citizenship, making it impossible to extradite him to any country.